top of page

 If you’re unable to partake in an out-of-state event, you can still attend one without needing to leave the comfort of your home!

 Join Queen Quet as she gives an insightful and informative lecture about Juneteenth and what it means to those of Gullah/Geechee descent to own land and build a generational legacy.
-The museum where Queen Quet will speak also will host a family day during June, allowing families and their children to enter for free.
+The museum where Queen Quet will speak will also host a family day during June, allowing families and their children to enter for free.

 Guided Juneteenth Tours